MEMBERSHIP

 FUNDRAISING

-The Scandia-Marine Lions coordinate several major fundraising events each year: a chicken dinner for college scholarships in May; Saint Croix Fat Cat Triathlon in July; and Taco Daze in September.
+The Scandia-Marine Lions have coordinated several major fundraising events in the past: a chicken dinner for college scholarships in May; Saint Croix Fat Cat Triathlon in July; and Taco Daze in September.
+Currently, the Lions are focusing the club’s efforts on Taco Daze.

 SERVICE